Brian's Guide to

 (Obsolete)

-This was the former railway crossing signal in West Germany and has officially been replaced by the signal at the left, but a few installations may still remain.
+This was the former railway crossing signal in West Germany and has officially been replaced by the signal at the left, but quite a few installations still remain.
 You must stop when the red signal flashes.

 Railway crossing flasher